imlakshay08/imlakshay08/README.md

 ## Hi, I am Lakshay Tyagi!
 Glad to see you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px" align="center">
 <p>
 I am Lakshay Tyagi, currently pursuing Bachelor of Technology in Computer Science and Engineering, I am in my sophomore year.
 I am a full stack web developer, penetration tester, tech enthusiast & an open-source contributor.
 I am always open to contributing and collaborating on projects and creative ideas.
 Exploring other fields in computer science and development as well.
-Objectives for 2022 :

-1. GSOC contributor.
-2. Consistent contributions on GitHub.
-3. Outreachy, MLH Fellowship and other open-source based internships.
-4. Learn DevOps.
-5. Develop more technical skills.

 Find out more about me & feel free to connect with me here :
 </p>